Alaska Labor Laws Guide

 In case an employer allows such breaks, there are 2 important things to mention:

-- If the break is longer than 20 minutes — the employees do not have to be compensated, as the time does not go into their working hours.
+- If the break is longer than 20 minutes, employees don’t have to be compensated, as the time doesn’t count towards their working hours.

 Exceptions to break laws in Alaska